 As we enter into this strange time dubbed ‘the new normal’ what can we do to strengthen our sense of connection?

 Physically connection comes, of course, in the form of literal contact.
 A couple holding hands, friends hugging each other when saying hello, the supportive arm around your shoulder when life is overwhelming.
 Or, the more intimate physical contact for which almost all of us have natural impulses.
 Physical touch has a powerful way of making us feel connected to each other.

 Think about that ex, who no matter how much you try to despise.
 If you bump into them, and they accidentally touch your arm, it sparks off fireworks in your stomach.
 The Guardian reported on the importance of physical contact with our people, with the writer reflecting her most anxious times or when prone to illness happened when she wasn’t in meaningful contact with someone.

 What can we do?

 Out of the three, a physical connection might be the most difficult to strengthen, especially due to the current circumstances around social distancing.
-However, this being said, physically seeing someone can allow you to feel a whole lot more connected in comparison to seeing someone on a screen.
-Make the most of being able to visit those important to you keeping in mind that you’ll be able to give them a hug (…or more) sometime in the future.
+However, this being said, physically seeing someone in person can allow you to feel a lot more connected than seeing someone on a screen.
+Make the most of being able to visit if restrictions allow or go for walks with the people most important to you; keeping in mind that you’ll be able to give them a hug (…or more) sometime in the future.